Is an emergency happening now?

 The service co-ordinates the readiness and ability of each of these council's to respond to emergencies.
 It also works with communities, individuals and businesses to help them to prepare for an emergency, working with them during the response and recovery from emergencies.

-The Emergency Planning Service's objectives are to:
+The Joint Emergency Planning Unit's objectives are to:

 - Ensure we deliver our statutory obligations under the Civil Contingencies Act 2004